pocketnetteam/roadmap/explainers/badges/readme.md

 ## Implementation

-The first version will be implemented in PIP 116 (?)
+The first version will be implemented in PIP 115 [PR #880](https://github.com/pocketnetteam/pocketnet.core/pull/880)

 ## Technical Details